Find out more about the projects we’re supporting through the Bradford 2025 and GiveBradford Creative Communities Fund.

 Inspire Highfield

-Inspire Highfield will use this support to produce a film and arts festival celebrating community artwork.
-Art classes will involve all sections of the community, celebrating local places and spaces and their cultures.
+Inspire Highfield used this support to produce a film and arts festival celebrating community artwork.
+Art classes involved all sections of the community, celebrating local places and spaces and their cultures.

-The funding will also allow Inspire Highfield to set up film screenings that encourage participation, engaging its local community to work on the project: setting up film kit, preparing the hall, making coffee and cake.
-This community effort will bring people together to celebrate, start conversations, share stories and make new friends.
+The funding also allowed Inspire Highfield to set up film screenings that encouraged participation, engaging its local community to work on the project: setting up film kit, preparing the hall, making coffee and cake.
+This community effort brought people together to celebrate, start conversations, share stories, and make new friends.

 Intercultured Festival CIC